RickHUN/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Writes a function that checks for lowercase character
+Writes a function that checks for alphabetic character